 It is desirable to limit Carver's deposits in any one bank, keeping in mind the current FDIC limit on deposit levels that are insured.
 The operating fund may at certain times during the year exceed this level.
-The bank which holds Carver's operating account may not also hold any other funds.
-Tompkins currently holds our operating accounts and our gift fund for Feeding Westchester.
-Recommendation: Delete the sentence limiting our bank to operating account only.
+The bank which holds Carver's operating account may also not hold any other funds unless those funds are also FDIC Insured (for example, through an IntraFi Network Deposit Placement Agreement).